Skip to content

 One of the most important parts of the role in supporting vulnerable children and young people is to continue to promote positive behaviour, through individual support, therapeutic approaches and role modelling.

-This training course describes the meaning of the term ‘challenging behaviour’ and ‘conflict’ and explains how behaviour can be perceived in different ways and by different people whilst identifying individual conflict management styles and evaluating how this can promote the diversity of a support team.
+This training course describes the meaning of the term ‘behaviour which can be challenging’ and explains how behaviour can be perceived in different ways and by different people whilst identifying individual approaches to responding and evaluating how this can promote the diversity of a support team.

 This training course explores the importance of recognising our own approaches to behaviours as a way of supporting vulnerable young people and evaluates the impact of stress and how everybody reacts to stress in different ways which identifying strategies to support ourselves and colleagues in managing stress.

-This training course explains potential reasons why some young people in looked after care may present certain behaviours and how a young person’s history and early life experiences may have influenced on behaviours including attachment, trauma, abuse and neglect and explains how loss and separation can be linked to young people and challenging behaviours.
+This training course explains potential reasons why some young people in care may present certain behaviours and how a young person’s history, early life experiences may have influenced on behaviours including attachment, trauma, abuse and neglect and also potential issues relating to misunderstanding of neurodiversity such as autism, ADHD or dyslexia.
+This training course also explains how loss and separation can be linked to young people and behaviours.
 This course examines the theory that ‘every behaviour has a positive intent’.

 This training course defines initial information about a young person which can support positive behaviour planning whilst identifying key components of an affective behaviour support plan and resources to use as part of support planning.